Economy of Jordan: Economic overview

-Jordan is classified by the World Bank as an "upper middle-income country."
-According to the Heritage Foundation's Index of Economic Freedom, Jordan has the third freest economy in the Middle East and North Africa, behind only Bahrain and Qatar, and the 32nd freest in the world.
+Jordan is classified by the UN as an "Upper-middle-income country."
+According to the Heritage Foundation's Index of Economic Freedom, Jordan has the fourth freest economy in the Middle East and North Africa, behind only Israel, Bahrain and Qatar, and the 32nd freest in the world.
 Jordan ranked as having the 35th best infrastructure in the world, according to the World Economic Forum's Index of Economic Competitiveness.
-The Kingdom scored higher than many of its peers in the Persian Gulf and Europe like Kuwait, Israel. and Ireland.
+The Kingdom scored higher than many of its peers in the Persian Gulf and Europe like Kuwait, Israel and Ireland.
 The 2010 AOF Index of Globalization ranked Jordan as the most globalized country in the Middle East and North Africa region.
 Jordan's banking sector is classified as "highly developed" by the IMF along with the GCC economies and Lebanon.

 The official currency in Jordan is the Jordanian dinar and divides into 100 qirsh (also called piastres) or 1000 fils.
 Since 23 October 1995, the dinar has been officially pegged to the IMF's special drawing rights (SDRs).
 In practice, it is fixed at 1 US$ = 0.709 dinar, which translates to approximately 1 dinar = 1.41044 dollars.
 The Central Bank buys US dollars at 0.708 dinar, and sell US dollars at 0.7125 dinar, Exchangers buys US dollars at 0.708 and sell US dollars at 0.709.

-The Jordanian market is considered one of the most developed Arab markets outside the Persian Gulf states.
+In 2011, the Jordanian market was considered one of the most developed Arab markets outside the Persian Gulf.
 Jordan ranked 18th on the 2012 Global Retail Development Index which lists the 30 most attractive retail markets in the world.
 Jordan was ranked as the 19th most expensive country in the world to live in 2010 and the most expensive Arab country to live in.

 Jordan has been a member of the World Trade Organization since 2000.
 In the 2009 Global Enabling Trade Report, Jordan ranked 4th in the Arab World behind the UAE, Bahrain, and Qatar.
-The Free Trade Agreement (FTA) with the United States that went into effect in December 2001 would phase out duties on nearly all goods and services by 2010.
+The free trade agreement with the United States that went into effect in December 2001 phased out duties on nearly all goods and services by 2010.